danwells96/ARISES/ARISES/Display/BifocalBreakdown.md

 * **Description:**
 This function is created to draw maximun and minimum dashes as well as the average circle on side views.
 It uses UIBezierPath() as a drawing tool.
 Both line width and stroke colour can be set using this method.

 * **Parameter:**
 It takes no parameters but the output of sorting the glucose array on certain day would gives maximum and minimum.
-The the difference between the height of maximum/minimum is with respect to glucose level of 20(mM/L) would be the stroke length of the range bar.
+The difference  in heights of maximum & minimum with respect to glucose level of 20(mM/L) would be the stroke length of the range bar.

 * **Returns:** An UIView with a drawn range bar

 A sample view it creates would be: ![image of range bar](rangeBar.png)